thingsboard/thingsboard.github.io/docs/mqtt-broker/other/blocked-client.md

 ## Recommendations

-* Use regex blocking only when necessary, as pattern matching may introduce additional overhead.
-* Prefer authentication-based denial mechanisms (e.g., invalid credentials or certificates) over blocking where possible.
+To ensure optimal performance and maintainability when using the **Blocked Clients** feature, consider the following best practices:

+* **Avoid using regex rules unless truly needed**: Pattern matching with regular expressions can slow down the system, as all regex rules must be checked for every client connection.
+Use this only when exact matches by client ID, username, or IP address are not enough.

+* **Use authentication to reject the majority of clients**: It’s better to block clients using standard authentication methods.
+Blocking should be used as an additional method, not the main one.

-* Keep the number of Blocked Clients as low as possible to avoid memory overhead and ensure fast lookup performance.
+* **Keep the number of Blocked Clients low**: A large number of blocked entries, especially regex-based ones, can use more memory and slow down lookups.
+Keeping the list small ensures faster performance and better scalability.